 Up to 4 Devices

 Disney+ is one of the most generous streaming services for offline downloads.
-Disney+ subscribers have access to unlimited downloads of shows and movies on the Disney+ app to watch offline later on up to 10 mobile or tablet devices.
+Disney+ subscribers have access to unlimited downloads of shows and movies on the Disney+ app to watch offline later, on up to 10 mobile or tablet devices.

 There are no limits on the number of times a title can be downloaded annually.
-The number of downloads available at given time is based on the storage space available on your device.
+The number of downloads available at a given time is based on the storage space available on your device.

 Depending on where you travel to, Disney+ will behave differently.
-If you go to country that has Disney+, you will see the content catalog in that country.
+If you go to a country that has Disney+, you will see the content catalog in that country.
 If you go to a country that doesn’t have Disney+, you will only be able to access shows and movies you’ve already downloaded offline.

 (Up to 4K UHD)